Mohit Pathak: Music Albums/EPs/Singles

 Pathak's first album as a songwriter was released in September 2013 by Sony Music India and was titled In Rahon Mein.
 Music was given by Ajay Singha.
 His next release was Faryaadein a single by Indian Idol 4 winner Sourabhee Debbarma for Zee Music Company.
 He sang and composed the single "Eppatikki Prema" in Telugu duet with Shashaa Tirupati released on Lahari Music.
 Amongst other hits penned by him were two songs from the album Lafz unkahe (2017) sung by Jonita Gandhi and Shashaa Tirupati.
 In 2018 Venus Music released Pathak's first single as music director and lyricist called "Ik Vaari".
 His recent releases in 2019 are with T-Series named "Don't need ya love" and Venus Music's "Rang Do" for which Pathak has given the music and written lyrics.
 Zee Music Company also came out with two of their recent single releases written by Pathak featuring Sara Khan and Ankit Gera called "Jaaniya" and "Far Away".
 Also between 2018 and 2019 he released two independent originals "Humsa Yaar" and "Tere Sheher Mein" composed and performed by him.

-Jingles

-Pathak has composed, written and sung various jingles for radio and television, for Fever 104 FM Lucknow, Cipla, Radio Sangam UK, and Solar Energy Corporation of India to name a few.